 Find out more about children’s eye conditions and treatments.

-If you would like to know more about Moorfields Private Eye Hospital’s services or to book an appointment, please call our New Patients Team:
+If you would like to know more about Moorfields Private Eye Hospital’s services or to book an appointment, please contact our New Patients Team:

 Freephone: 0800 3283 421